Customise Consent Preferences

 • You can fertilize your houseplants with a water-soluble fertilizer when they show new growth.

-• Give your tools a good cleaning and sharpening.
+• Give your tools a good cleaning, sharpening, and disinfecting

 • Don’t forget to turn your compost piles.